 The link between sex and bacterial vaginosis

-Although bacterial vaginosis isn’t classified as a sexually transmitted infection, sex — especially unprotected sex — can influence the vaginal microbiome and increase your risk of bacterial vaginosis.
+Although bacterial vaginosis isn’t officially classified as a sexually transmitted infection, sex — especially unprotected sex — can influence the vaginal microbiome and increase your risk of bacterial vaginosis.
 Being sexually active and having multiple or new sexual partners are both considered risk factors for bacterial vaginosis.

 Studies have shown that sex can change the vaginal pH and introduce foreign bacteria, increasing the likelihood of symptomatic BV.
 A healthy vaginal pH is slightly acidic to keep bad bacteria or other pathogens from growing.
 Semen, on the other hand, has an alkaline pH.
 The presence of semen in the vagina can shift your vaginal pH and allow pathogens to colonize.